Map urban heat island factors

 Tree canopy coverage indicator configured

-10. Use what you have learned to duplicate the indicator element to show the difference between the maximum temperature of each census block group and the median temperature associated with the city boundary.
+10. Use what you have learned to duplicate the indicator element to show the difference between the maximum temperature of each census block group and the mean temperature associated with the city boundary.

 • Duplicate the temperature indicator element.